Booking your trip – all you need to know.

 1. Check availability of the group tour by getting in touch with us via email.

-2. Once we've confirmed that there is space available, go to the tour webpage and click the Paypal 'Pay Now' button towards the bottom of the page and pay your deposit.
+2. Once we've confirmed that there is space available, we will provide details of how you can pay your deposit.
 If you live in Australia or the US, you can also transfer directly to our bank accounts.
 The bank details are on the Tour Registration Form.

-3. Download the Tour Registration Form, complete it and email or mail to us.
+3. Download the Tour Registration Form, complete it, scan and email it to us.
 If you are having trouble filling in the PDF form online, or you don't have access to a printer, then contact us to send you a word.doc version.

 4. Once we've received your Tour Registration Form and deposit, we will send you through your tour pack which includes country relevant information, FAQs and a recommended packing list.
 We will also send you an invoice for the final tour balance which is payable 60 days before the tour starts.

 5. Once you have booked your flights, do let us know asap if you wish us to book extra accommodation at either the starting or finishing point hotel.
 You might also like to consider taking an add-on journey to your group tour.
 Take a look at a few suggestions of what to see/where to go.